CSharpTerm2GroupFinalProject/Final/README.md

 <h3>License</h3>

-* This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+* This project is licensed under the MIT License
 <hr>

 <h3>Acknowledgments</h3>